About Heritage Education Funds

 What fees or expenses must I pay for these Plans? +

-- A Depository Charge of between $3.50 and $10.00 (plus applicable taxes).
-The amount of this fee depends on the contribution method selected (monthly, annual or one-time) and is deducted from Savings on a quarterly basis.
+- An account maintenance fee of between $3.50 and $10.00 (plus applicable taxes).
+The amount of this fee depends on the contribution method selected (monthly, annual or one-time) and is deducted from contributions less fees on a quarterly basis.

-- An administration fee equal to .50% annually of Principal, Income and CESG, CLB, QESI and/or ACES and interest thereon in the Deposit Account and, with respect to Subscribers who have selected the Self-Determined Option, of Principal, Income, CESG, CLB, QESI and/or ACES and interest thereon in the Self-Determined Account.
+- An administration fee equal to .50% annually of contributions less fees, income and government grants and interest thereon in the deposit account and, with respect to subscribers who have selected the self-determined option, of contributions less fees, income, government grants and interest thereon in the self-determined account.

-If you decide to withdraw from the Heritage Plans prior to the Maturity Date or select the Self-Determined Option within 180 days before the Maturity Date, you will no longer be eligible for a refund.
-Furthermore, if you make a financial adjustment to your plan that reduces the number of units initially purchased, the applicable Membership Fees for the cancelled units will be lost unless the units are reinstated within the timelines stipulated in the Prospectus.
+If you decide to withdraw from the Heritage Plans prior to the maturity date or select the self-determined option within 180 days before the maturity date, you will no longer be eligible for a refund of the sales charges.
+Furthermore, if you make a financial adjustment to your plan that reduces the number of units initially purchased, the applicable sales charges for the cancelled units will be lost unless the units are reinstated within the timelines stipulated in the prospectus.

-* The return of Membership Fees is a discretionary payment.
+*The return of sales charges is a discretionary payment.
 Discretionary payments are not guaranteed.
 You should not count on receiving a discretionary payment.
-The Foundation decides if it will make a payment in any year and how much the payment will be.
+The Foundation decides if it will make a discretionary payment in any year and how much the payment will be.

 TAX:

-Yes, the child (Beneficiary) will be responsible to pay regular tax on the EAPs received.
-Since the income tax bracket is typically very low for the Beneficiary, he/she may not be taxed as much for the amounts received.
-A T4A slip will be mailed in February of the year following the EAP payment enabling the Beneficiary to file for the taxes applicable.
+Yes, the child (beneficiary) will be responsible to pay regular tax on the EAPs received.
+Since the income tax bracket is typically very low for students, your beneficiary may not be taxed as much for the amounts received.
+A T4A slip will be mailed in February of the year following the EAP payment enabling the beneficiary to file for the taxes applicable.

 Do I get taxed on funds released from the plan? +

-Principal returned to you, the Subscriber, is not included in your taxable income.
-The EAP payments to the Beneficiary are taxable to the Beneficiary.
-Under the Self-Determined Option, if the Beneficiary does not pursue post-secondary studies and the Subscriber(s) withdraws the interest accrued in cash, they will be required to pay the regular tax on the amount received plus an additional federal tax of 20% (12% federal and 8% provincial for Quebec residents) to the Government.
+Net contributions returned to you, the subscriber, are not included in your taxable income.
+The EAP payments to the beneficiary are taxable to the beneficiary.
+Under the self-determined option, if the beneficiary does not pursue post-secondary studies and the subscriber(s) withdraws the interest accrued in cash, they will be required to pay the regular tax on the amount received plus an additional federal tax of 20% (12% federal and 8% provincial for Quebec residents).

-Yes, your Beneficiary may receive EAPs even if he/she studies abroad.
-There will be an additional tax of up to 25% applicable on each EAP withdrawal if your Beneficiary is not a Canadian resident at the time the EAP is paid.
-To determine if there are any other tax implications, you may want to contact your local accountant or the Canada Revenue Agency (CRA) at 1.800.267.5177.
+Yes, your beneficiary may receive EAPs even if he/she studies abroad.
+There will be an additional tax of up to 25% applicable on each EAP withdrawal if your beneficiary is not a Canadian resident at the time the EAP is paid.
+To determine if there are any other tax implications, you may want to contact your local accountant or the Canada Revenue Agency (CRA) at .

 Government Grants